TerioO/React-Native-Firebase-App/README.md

 ## TypeScript version

-There is a version of this app written in TypeScript, go to the branch TypeScript-version to see the files there
+There is a version of this app written in TypeScript, go to the branch **TypeScript-version** to see the files there

 ## Authentication

-A mock app for testing React Native Firebase auth was made to prototype authentication.
+A mock app for testing React Native Firebase auth was made to prototype authentication, go to branch **Authentication** to see the files there.

 # Getting started: